 Among other variables, the expanded queueing model can project outputs of response times and available proactive time per officer.
 When arranging the data appropriately, these projections are calculated given the available resources.
 When those projections are aligned with a planned work schedule, patrol commanders can make informed decisions while assigning officers to teams, areas, or shifts.

 Our behavior patterns follow a seven-day cycle.
 Some activities are more common on some days of the week than others.
 To most efficiently deploy the available patrol officers, staffing rotations should follow the same cycle.
-However, a schedule such as a 4on/4off schedule does not repeat every seven days and therefore limits the flexibility to adapt to the changing workload between different days of the week.
+However, a 4on/4off schedule does not repeat every seven days and therefore limits the flexibility to adapt to the changing workload between different days of the week.
 There will be periods where problems will arise due to understaffing while other times of the week are significantly overstaffed.

 Many schedules have become popular because they allow for different days off each week.
 This is often favored because officers will rotate through some weekend days off to spend with their families.
 Every patrol schedule is a balance between ease of management, officer satisfaction, officer safety, and adequate coverage.
 When choosing something other than a seven-day base rotation for your patrol schedule, be aware that there will be a significant loss in efficiency.